GouravDutta-01/The-Blog-Cafe/README.md

 ## Features
 - User authentication: Register and login to manage your blogs.
 - CRUD operations for blogs: Create, read, update, and delete blogs.
+- Explore Blogs: Discover a variety of blogs from different authors.

 ## Getting Started
 Follow these steps to set up and run the project locally on your machine.